Jin418code/Jin418code/README.md

-I am Jin, future App developer from South Korea 🇰🇷
+I am Jin, future iOS developer from South Korea 🇰🇷

-First step with Swift.
-But what'll be next step?
-Can't wait for learning new <br/>
+First step with Swift. <br/>
-Let's start the party of studying 🥳
+I step into this field quite late. <br/>
+I am late, but I have endless energy for learning and willpower. <br/>
+But I have the most highest motivation that cannot be compared to anyone else. <br/>
+I'll do everything to reach my goal.
+And I'll smile while I remind my hard past life. <br/>
+For it, I'll run.
+I have to run.
+I am ready for all <br/>

 For now, I am so curious how I'll be 1 year later <br/>
-Everything is on me
+Everything is on me <br/>

 Never forget what I felt on 04/18/22 <br/>
 Never forget what I decided on 05/07/22